NaomiMcQuade/L3xbot/README.md

 # L3xbot 🚀

 ## **Vision**
-L3xbot is an AI-driven robotic assistant designed to help the visually impaired "see" through advanced **computer vision, haptic feedback, and AI-powered speech processing**.
+L3xbot AI-Powered Vision Assistance for People with Diverse Visual Needs**

+L3xbot is designed to empower individuals with **low vision, blindness, or diverse visual needs** by transforming **perception into accessibility** through **computer vision, AI guidance, and haptic feedback**.
+Created by **Naomi McQuade**, L3xbot is built with a deep understanding of how technology can enhance sensory experience and enable new ways of interacting with the world.

 ## **Features**
 - 🏷 **Object Recognition** – Uses YOLO-based detection to identify objects in real-time.